How to prepare for a tech interview

 Bear in mind, a question may be a larva question

-• taking the listeners through a journey of how you went about learning git
+- taking the listeners through a journey of how you went about learning

-• discussing how important git is for version controlling and documentation and collaborative work
+is for version controlling and documentation and collaborative work - highlighting power of

 You mean well but by doing this, you are depriving yourself the opportunity to answer the second question and demonstrating your skills

-Bear in mind, what an ideal data analyst, engineer or scientist role should do
+Bear in mind, what an ideal employee holding this role should bring to the table

-This field is diverse and requirements that fulfill the roles are changing everyday - and are different across organisations.
-It is still the interviewee’s responsibility to demonstrate how a data expert can be useful in an organisation.
+The IT field is diverse and requirements that fulfill each roles are changing everyday - and are different across organisations.
+It is still the interviewee’s responsibility to demonstrate how an expert can be useful in an organisation.
+So when the situation demands, put yourself in a position where you can share industry knowledge and best practices associated with the role.
+A lot of roles in an organization are to bring about positive changes to the culture and (re)establishing best practices within the team / project.

 Bear in mind, there is nothing wrong with a confident ‘I do not know the answer to that.’